Enai Noki Paayum Thota

 Enai Noki Paayum Thota is a 2019 Indian Tamil-language romantic action thriller film directed by Gautham Vasudev Menon, who co-produced the film with P. Madhan and Venkat Somasundaram.
-The film stars Dhanush, Megha Akash, M. Sasikumar, and Sunaina.
-The music was composed by Darbuka Siva with cinematography was handled by Jomon T. John and Manoj Paramahamsa, while Praveen Antony handled the editing.
+The film stars Dhanush, M. Sasikumar, Megha Akash and Sunaina.
+The music was composed by Darbuka Siva with cinematography handled by Jomon T. John and Manoj Paramahamsa, while Praveen Antony handled the editing.

 The film began production in March 2016 but suffered delays due to financial issues, and was completed only in September 2018.
-It was released on 29 November 2019 to mixed reviews from critics with praised for its technical aspects, music, and lead performances,while criticism for Weak screenplay and writing and became an average venture at the box office.
+It was released on 29 November 2019 to mixed reviews from critics.

 Plot

 Raghu lives with his family in Pollachi.
 His older brother Thiru left their house after his girlfriend was killed during a biking trip.
-Raghu is in his final year of college studying computer science and engineering when he meets an actress Lekha, who is forced to act against her will.
+Raghu is in his final year of college studying computer science and engineering when he meets an actress, Lekha, who is forced to act against her will.
 After a few more encounters, they become friends, which eventually blossoms into love.
-Raghu takes her to his house to introduce Lekha to his parents and they accept her.
+Raghu takes her to his house to introduce Lekha to his parents, and they accept her.
 However, a film director named Kuberan and a producer arrive at Raghu's house and take Lekha away after threatening Raghu's family.
 Raghu does not hear from Lekha again and is heartbroken, thinking that she has dumped him.

 Four years later, Raghu receives a call from Lekha, who tells him that she is with Thiru, who is in trouble, and further asks him to arrive at Mumbai to help him.
 Raghu arrives at Mumbai and learns that Thiru is actually an undercover police officer who is seeking to expose an illegal arms deal and is now on the run as the police are after him.
 Thiru is arrested and taken to court, where the police and goons attack him.
-Thiru and Raghu, who arrives there on the behest of Thiru's senior Arun Bhide, subdues the attackers, and Thiru escapes without seeing Raghu.
+Thiru and Raghu, who arrives there on the behest of Thiru's senior Arun Bhide, subdue the attackers, and Thiru escapes without seeing Raghu.
 Raghu finds the location where Lekha had asked him to arrive and finds her held at knifepoint.
-He rescues Lekha by defeating the goons and then gets into an auto, where Thiru appears and the brothers reconcile.
-However, the auto is attacked and Thiru is killed in the shootout, leaving Raghu devastated.
+He rescues Lekha by defeating the goons.
+He then gets into an auto, where Thiru appears, and the brothers reconcile.
+However, the auto is attacked, and Thiru is killed in the shootout, leaving Raghu devastated.